BORN HONG KONG, CHINA IN 1981.

 LIVES AND WORK BETWEEN BERLIN & HONG KONG

-In Moment Between Thoughts (2016) there is a departure from the rigid components and mediums employed in previous series.
-By forging and conditioning a more supplemental and naturalistic way of expression (the use of charcoal on gauze, reminiscent of fishing nets), this series further explores the paradigms of dimensional potentiality through a mode of three-dimensional representation (in contrast to other series whereby the topographical surface tends to be visible beneath a screen of Plexiglas).
-In Substitute for Sorrow (2016) an emphasis has been placed on the artist’s heritage, specifically referencing Chinese painting.
-The artist explores the quintessential Chinese medium of ink wash painting by employing new forms of expressions through the utilisation and praxis of radical techniques (such as the use of a nebuliser to produce the sporadic ink stains, that litter beneath the surface Plexiglas).
+In Moment Between Thoughts (2016) there is a sudden departure from the rigid components and mediums employed in previous series; by forging and conditioning a more supplemental yet naturalistic way of expression (for example: with charcoal delicately rendered on gauze, reminiscent of fishing nets).
+Furthermore, this series explores the paradigms of dimensional potentiality through a mode of three-dimensional representation (in contrast to other series whereby the topographical surface tends to be visible beneath a screen of Plexiglas).
+In Substitute for Sorrow (2017) an emphasis has been placed on the artist’s heritage, specifically referencing Chinese traditional painting.
+The artist explores the quintessential Chinese medium of ink wash painting by employing new forms of expressions through the utilisation and praxis of radical techniques, such as the use of a nebuliser to produce the sporadic ink stains that disseminate the calligraphy paper beneath the surface Plexiglas.

 SELECTED SOLO EXHIBITIONS